Tax Cuts and Jobs Act: Opposition

 In a letter made public on the November 12, 2017, more than 400 millionaires and billionaires (which include George Soros and Steven Rockefeller) asked Congress to reject the Republican tax plan.
-They note that it would disproportionately benefit the wealthy, while adding at least $1.5 trillion in tax cuts to the current national debt.
-This deficit "would leave us unable to meet our country's current needs and restrict us in advancing any future investments," the letter continues.The Economist has also been critical of the tax cut and its lack of long-term vision: "The expiry of tax cuts for individuals is a ticking time-bomb in the tax code.
+They stated that it would disproportionately benefit the wealthy while adding at least $1.5 trillion to the national debt.

+The Economist was also critical of the tax cut: "The expiry of tax cuts for individuals is a ticking time-bomb in the tax code.
 It will explode just as America approaches a budget crisis, driven by rising spending on health care and pensions for the elderly.
 This gap will probably eventually be plugged by a combination of tax rises and spending cuts.
-But by cutting taxes now, Republicans have moved the starting point for any future negotiations.".The Financial Times argued that this bill was "built for plutocrats" as it would mainly benefit very high income households ("45 per cent of the tax reductions in 2027 would go to households with incomes above $500,000 – fewer than 1 per cent of filers").
-It concluded by stating: "The US the world once knew is drowning in a tide of unconscionable and apparently unlimited greed.
-We are all now doomed to live with the unhappy consequences.".
+But by cutting taxes now, Republicans have moved the starting point for any future negotiations".

+The Financial Times argued that this bill was "built for plutocrats" as it would mainly benefit very high income households ("45 per cent of the tax reductions in 2027 would go to households with incomes above $500,000 – fewer than 1 per cent of filers").

 The Editorial Board of The New York Times vigorously opposed the bill: "This bill is bad enough.
 No less revolting is the dishonest and sneaky way it was written."
-In an article published in August 2018, it noted that none of the benefits that the GOP promised had been delivered.
-Corporate investments did not increase, real wages were down and corporate tax revenue plummeted.
-The article ended with the following statement: "Today, many Republicans seem to realize that the tax cut has become a political liability.
-Even they realize that it doesn't do any of what they promised.".